-Domestic Abuse and coercive control - including psychological, physical, sexual, financial and emotional abuse.
+Including psychological, physical, sexual, financial and emotional abuse.
 It also includes so called 'honour' based violence.
 It can occur between any family members.

+Discriminatory Abuse

-Discriminatory Abuse - discrimination is abuse which centres on a difference or perceived difference particularly with respect to race, gender or disability or any of the protected characteristics of the Equality Act.
+Discrimination is abuse which centres on a difference or perceived difference particularly with respect to race, gender or disability or any of the protected characteristics of the Equality Act.

+Organisational Abuse

-Organisational Abuse - including neglect and poor care practice within an institution or specific care setting such as a hospital or care home, for example, or in relation to care provided in one's own home.
-This may range from one-off incidents to on-going ill-treatment.
+Including neglect and poor care practice within an institution or specific care setting such as hospital or care home, for example, or in relation to care provided in one's own home.
+This may range from one-off incidents to ongoing ill treatment.
 It can be through neglect or poor professional practice as a result of the structure, policies, processes and practices within an organisation.

-Physical Abuse - including hitting, slapping, pushing, kicking, misuse of medication, restraint or inappropriate sanctions.
+Physical Abuse Including hitting, slapping, pushing, kicking, misuse of medication, restraint or inappropriate sanctions.

-Sexual Abuse - including rape, indecent exposure, sexual harassment, inappropriate looking or touching, sexual teasing or innuendo, sexual photography, subjection to pornography or witnessing sexual acts, indecent exposure and sexual assault, or sexual acts to which the adult has not consented or was pressured into consenting.
+Sexual Abuse Including rape, indecent exposure, sexual harassment, inappropriate looking or touching, sexual teasing or innuendo, sexual photography.

+subjection to pornography or witnessing sexual acts, indecent exposure and sexual assault, or sexual acts to which the adult has not consented or was pressure into consenting.

-Financial or Material Abuse - including theft, fraud, internet scamming, coercion in relation to an adult's financial affairs or arrangements, including in connection to wills, property, inheritance or financial transactions, or the misuse or misappropriation of property, possessions or benefits.
+Financial or Material Abuse

+Including theft, fraud, internet scamming, coercion in relation to an adult's financial affairs or arrangements, including in connection to wills, property, inheritance or financial transaction, or the misuse or misappropriation of property, possessions or benefits.

+Neglect

-Neglect - including ignoring medical or physical care needs, failure to provide access to appropriate health social care or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating.
+Including ignoring medical or physical care needs, failure to provide access to appropriate health, social care or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating.

-Emotional or Psychological Abuse - this includes threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, isolation or withdrawal from services or supportive networks.
+Emotional or Psychological Abuse

+This includes threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, isolation or withdrawal from services or supportive networks.